arangodb-helper/testagent/README.md

 The above assumes that the relevant `ca.cert`, `cert.pem` and `key.pem` reside in the default location for Docker client certification, `$HOME/.docker`.
-If you would like to store the certificate in a different directory, it needs to be specified:
+If you would like to store the certificate in a different directory, it needs to be specified
+accordingly:

 ```
 export DOCKER_CERT_PATH=/path/to/cert
+...
 ```

 ### Options